 Emily Syrja is a comedic writer and performer based in Lansing, MI.
 She has written for Reductress and the collaborative blog Buddy System.
 Since the first Comedy Coven production in Emily’s living room, Emily has continued to inject her unique brand of nihilistic yet affable humor into the group dynamic via sketch writing, constantly evolving stand-up performance, and “adorable li’l guy” antics.
 In her spare time, Emily’s interests include runic divination, loudly counseling others on their emotional journeys, and dog farts.
 Visit her on social media and at emilysyrja.com.

-Hailing from Detroit, Tricia Chamberlain has been doing standup in the Midwest for over two years.
+Hailing from Detroit, Tricia Chamberlain has been doing standup in the Midwest for several years.
 Tricia's comedy is just like her personality: loud, self-deprecating, charmingly bitchy, and totally absurd.
 She does a good portion of Comedy Coven's digital art and a good portion of their alcohol consumption as well.
-Besides being a founding member of Comedy Coven, she's opened for such comedy goddesses as Jen Grant, Jen Kirkman, and Emily Heller, was a top five finalist of 2015 Laughfest's Funniest Person in Grand Rapids competition, and most recently took home the grand prize in a local radio station's "Gaga for Gaga" Lady Gaga Look-a-Like contest.
+Besides being a founding member of Comedy Coven, she's opened for such comedy goddesses as Jamie Loftus, Jen Kirkman, and Emily Heller.
+Her other accolades include being a top five finalist of 2015 Laughfest's Funniest Person in Grand Rapids competition, and most recently took home the grand prize in a local radio station's "Gaga for Gaga" Lady Gaga Look-a-Like contest.